lucav76/Fibry/README.md

 Stereotypes.def().embeddedHttpServer(8080, new Stereotypes.HttpStringWorker("/", ex -> "Hello world!"));
 ```

+You can change the backlog used by the server, to improve its stability under load, calling **Stereotypes.setDefaultHttpBacklog()**.

 This is a very simple UDP Server:
 ```java
 var actor = Stereotypes.def().udpServerString(port, message -> {